About us

 In short, yes, we are definitely still biased.

-Topics: with only 52 major reports per year, we carefully pick a balanced selection of international issues and events, minimising omission bias.
+• Topics: with only 52 major reports per year, we carefully pick a balanced selection of international issues and events, minimising omission bias.

-Structure: we plan and re-plan the structure of each report to avoid creating a narrative, instead covering all key aspects of the issue.
+• Structure: we plan and re-plan the structure of each report to avoid creating a narrative, instead covering all key aspects of the issue.

-We take other measures to keep our reports neutral and minimise bias:
+Other measures to keep our reports neutral:

-Feedback and errors: we are very open to any comments and criticisms.
+• Feedback and errors: we are very open to any comments and criticisms.
 If and when we make mistakes or inaccuracies, whether we find them ourselves, or you point them out, we fix them and add this information to our List of Corrections.

-Awareness: we understand that bias and narratives can arise easily at any stage, and are constantly on the lookout.
+• Awareness: we understand that bias and narratives can arise easily at any stage, and are constantly on the lookout.

-What is a fact?
-Fact-checking is not just about verifying information and data.
 Any data collection has methodology that affects what it shows.
 Any “fact” has context (both in the text, and in the reader’s mind) that changes its meaning.

 There is no shortcut to getting things right — we combine effort with rigour and careful planning to maximise accuracy.